minhkhang1795/xkcdBot/README.md

     $ git commit -m "Your Commit Message"
     $ git push heroku master

-Then go and check your bot
+Then go and check your bot.

 # All done!
 Go play around and make the bot your own.